rajasoun/gitops-experiments/README.md

 │   ├── apps.yaml
 │   ├── infrastructure.yaml
 │   └── istio.yaml
-├── staging
-│   ├── apps.yaml
-│   ├── infrastructure.yaml
-│   └── istio.yaml
-└── production
-│   ├── apps.yaml
-│   ├── infrastructure.yaml
-│   └── istio.yaml
 ```

-In **clusters/staging/** dir we have the Flux Kustomization definitions.
+**clusters/staging/** dir we can have the Flux Kustomization definitions specific to staging

-> Note that with `path: ./gitops/apps/staging` we configure Flux to sync the dev Kustomize overlay and
-with `dependsOn` we tell Flux to create the infrastructure items before deploying the apps.

 ### Access the Flux UI